This workshop introduces data processing and analysis for

 ## # AOI <dbl>, TimeBin <dbl>, TrackLoss <lgl>, OnTarget <lgl>, OffTarget <lgl>

-We can also tabulate the number of *on target* gazes that remain in the data using thetable` function.
+*on target* gazes that remain in the data using the

 table(data$OnTarget)